isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Scaling new heights in breast cancer research to advance women’s health.md

 <h4>Keen to learn about the stories of other CRCs?
 Read more below.</h4>
 <ul data-tight="true" class="tight">
 <li>
-<p><a href="https://www.scri.edu.sg/scoring-goals-to-advance-research-that-treat-childhood-blood-cancers/" rel="noopener noreferrer nofollow" target="_blank">“Scoring goals” to advance research to treat childhood blood cancers</a>
+<p><a href="https://www.scri.edu.sg/scoring-goals-to-advance-research-that-treat-childhood-blood-cancers/" rel="noopener noreferrer nofollow" target="_blank">“Scoring goals” to advance research that treat childhood blood cancers</a>
 </p>
 </li>
 <li>